 Lise Patry is a commercial lawyer, certified corporate director and former business executive with a passion for government procurement.

 The majority of Lise’s 25-year career has been spent working on procurement contracts in government and private sector organizations as a commercial lawyer.

 She has also worked as senior executive responsible for procurement in a large federal Crown corporation.

-Through Patry Law, Lise provides general counsel services and offers expertise in structuring business contracts and advising on government procurement and corporate governance matters.
+Through LXM Law, Lise provides general counsel services and offers expertise in structuring business contracts and advising on government procurement and corporate governance matters.

 Her experience of over 25 years includes private practice and in-house counsel positions at both the Ministry of Health and Long-Term Care and shared service organizations.

 Debby provides advice on challenging procurement initiatives, major group procurements and all aspects of increasingly complex supply chain issues and related commercial processes.
 She acts for her clients in major technology acquisitions and negotiations for both traditional and emerging technologies.

 Debby also provides virtual general counsel services for organizations and extra-provincial legal services.